-This section of the CAAM provides an overview of the cost assignment and allocation principles of NSPM and the accounting processes within the monthly accounting close and within the JD Edwards ("JDE") general ledger system, including both system generated processes and manual processes, used to assign and allocate costs between the regulated services and the nonregulated business activities of NSPM.
-Each major step of the accounting process is identified in the following paragraphs and will be explained in conjunction with the process flowchart on page V-18.
-Each major step results in costs being either directly assigned or allocated to regulated services and nonregulated business activities.
-The result of applying these principles is that each company, utility, jurisdiction and nonregulated business activity pays the full cost for any service provided to support their respective operations.
+This section of the CAAM provides an overview of the cost assignment and allocation principles of NSPM and the accounting processes within the monthly accounting close and within the general ledger, including both system generated processes and manual processes, used to assign and allocate costs between the regulated services and the non-regulated business activities of NSPM.
+Each major step of the accounting process is identified in the following paragraphs and will be explained in conjunction with the process flowchart of this section.
+Each major step results in costs being either directly assigned or allocated to regulated services and non-regulated business activities.
+The result of applying these principles is that each company, utility, jurisdiction and non-regulated business activity pays the full cost for any service provided to support their respective operations.